balbinot/balbinot.github.io/_pages/about.md

 author_profile: true
 ---

-I am rebuilding this website.
-The old version can be found [HERE](https://www.astro.rug.nl/~balbinot/files/oldwebsite/).
+This is my new website.
+If you need the old version for some reason you can find it [HERE](https://www.astro.rug.nl/~balbinot/files/oldwebsite/).

 I am an astrophysicist based at the Kapteyn Institute at the University of Groningen.
 As a postdoc in Prof. Amina Helmi's group I work with resolved stellar